jazsakr/some_bioinformatics/scripting_101.md

 If we have more samples, say `sample2`, `sample3`, etc, we can run the same script again but with the new sample name as the first variable.

 **NOTE**: this will only work IF all the file locations are the same.
 Otherwise, we need to edit the script so that we can pass file paths as a command line argument.
-  - try to write that script to challenge yourself!
+  - Try to write that script to challenge yourself!